MathieuNls/bianca/bianca.md

 Instead of duplicating the resource management code in the \texttt{try} and \texttt{catch} blocks, a good practice would be to have it in a \texttt{finally} block that always executes  regardless of whether an exception is thrown or not.
 In the commit presented by Figure \ref{fig:thread1}, we can see that a large refactoring has been done in order to prevent crashed threads to keep using resources.
 This bug could have been avoided if the Okhttp developers had access to the Netty commit.

-Another example would be the one depicted in Figures \ref{fig:orient} and \ref{fig:jsoup},  showing two commits that belong to the JSoup and Orientdb systems, respectively.
+Another example is the one depicted in Figures \ref{fig:orient} and \ref{fig:jsoup},  showing two commits that belong to the JSoup and Orientdb systems, respectively.
 The first commit was submitted in November 2013, while the Orientdb was submitted two years later in October 2015.
 The  Orientdb commit was used to fix a bug introduced by a commit that was submitted earlier in October 2015.
-This bug would have been avoided if  the developer had access to the JSoup commit, that is here proposed by BIANCA as the closest match.
+This bug would have been avoided if  the developer had access to the JSoup commit, that is proposed by BIANCA as the closest match.

 In these fixes, we can see that the developers are working with the \texttt{StringBuilder} class.
 According to the Java documentation, the \texttt{StringBuilder} class \textit{provides an API compatible with StringBuffer, but with no guarantee of synchronization.
 This class is designed for use as a drop-in replacement for StringBuffer in places where the string buffer was being used by a single thread (as is generally the case).
 Where possible, it is recommended that this class be used in preference to StringBuffer as it will be faster under most implementations.}